Exenifix/AIAS/README.md

 There are only 2 commands: `/autoslowmode addchannel` to add a channel and `/autoslowmode removechannel`.

-## Links Filter

-AIAS offers a quick malicious links scanner.
-No more phishing and scam links on your server!

-### Commands

-- `/linkfilter enable`
-- `/linkfilter disable`

 ## NickFilter

 Want to block members from setting inappropriate names? **NickFilter** from AIAS will do that easily!
 Nicknames